Brothers and sisters in Christ,

 As followers of Christ, we are deeply troubled by crippling division amongst fellow believers, un-dignifying caricatures of immigrants portrayed in the media, and a lack of awareness of how the Bible tells us to treat the foreigner in our land.
 We feel compelled to offer The Neighbor’s Table: Experiencing God’s Heart for the Immigrant as a way to gather around the dinner table, breaking bread together with strangers with the intention of listening to one another and becoming friends.
 The Neighbors Table invites small groups from local churches to enter an eight-week journey of exploring what the Bible has to say about strangers in the land.
 It is our desire to help you lead your brother and sisters to better understand God’s heart for those in need.

-The Neighbor’s Table is a project sponsored by three partners, The SURGE Network, Neighborhood Ministries and ASU.
+The Neighbor’s Table is a project sponsored by three partners, The SURGE Network, Neighborhood Ministries and Arizona State University.
 We are each troubled by the division, racial tension, fear, and anxiety that seem to color every national and local conversation in the media.
 For Neighborhood Ministries, this is more than news headlines, it is the everyday experience of families we have loved and served for 40 years in the heart of Phoenix.
-For our SURGE pastors, we are concerned that only 12% of evangelical Christians say their views around immigration are mostly shaped by the Bible, our flock is being discipled by someone other than Jesus.
-Our partner, ASU, secured a small grant to study this project.
+Our SURGE network of church leaders is concerned that so few evangelical Christians’ views around immigration are being shaped by the Bible, and our flock is being discipled by someone other than Jesus.
+Our partners at ASU are especially excited to see reconciliation in our city and state, and they have secured a small grant to study and better understand how this happens.